pgcentralfoundation/pgrx/cargo-pgx/README.md

 In cases when default ports pgx uses to run PostgreSQL within are not available, one can specify custom values for these during initialization using `--base-port` and `--base-testing-port` options.
 One of the use cases for this is using multiple installations of pgx (using `$PGX_HOME` variable) when developing multiple extensions at the same time.
+These values can be later changed in `$PGX_HOME/config.toml`.

 If you want to use your operating system's package manager to install Postgres, `cargo pgx init` has optional arguments that allow you to specify where they're installed (see below).